Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

-# Memories of Self-Care & Literature- A 'Monika After Story' submod
+# Memories of Self-Care & Literature

 A one-person passion project, Memories of Self-Care & Literature (SCL for short) is a submod for MAS looking to provide a good chunk of quality writing to all areas of the game!